-New York City and Bahia-based Cinelimite Inc. (“Limite”) is a 501(c)(3) non-profit media arts organization dedicated to expanding the presence of Brazilian Cinema in the United States and beyond.
 There are countless pearls throughout Brazilian cinema history that are just waiting to be discovered by international audiences – our mission is to make that a reality.
-Cinelimite provides an online platform for newly translated classic and contemporary Brazilian films, while providing engaging supplementary material such as written essays, video essays, interviews, lists, and even podcasts.
+Cinelimite provides an free online platform for newly translated classic Brazilian films, while providing engaging supplementary material such as written essays, video essays, interviews, lists, and special live events.

 Limite is the title of a Brazilian film made in 1930 by 22-year old Mário Peixoto - his only film.
 It was first shown on May 17th, 1931 at the Chaplin Club in Rio de Janeiro.
 The film would never go on to receive a commercial release.
 Throughout the years, occasional private screenings of Limite were held, such as one organized by poet and film critic Vinicius de Moraes in July 1942 for Orson Welles, who was in Rio de Janeiro to shoot the never-completed documentary It’s All True.
 In the 1950s, Plínio Sussekind Rocha - one of the founders of the Chaplin Club and at the time a professor at the Faculdade Nacional de Filosofia (National Faculty of Philosophy) - regularly screened the only surviving copy to his students.
 In 1953, one of those sessions was attended by Saulo Pereira de Mello, who quickly developed an intense passion for the film.
 Film critic José Carlos Avellar would later describe Mello as the only “total spectator” of Limite, “He fulfilled his passion like no other spectator ever did for any other film”.
 By 1959, the surviving print of the film was deteriorating and in no condition to be screened.
 Mello and Rocha teamed up to restore it, a difficult process which took 15 years.
 Mello kept the copy - a highly flammable nitrate print -in his home.
 He photographed it frame by frame and wrote extensively about Limite.
 During the years the film remained inaccessible, it gathered a myth-like following among Brazilian cinephiles, some even doubting it had ever been made.
 In 1978, six years after Rocha’s death, the restoration was finally screened, and the film has since been shown numerous times and been released on home video in various formats: Laserdisc, VHS, DVD, and, most recently, a Blu-Ray by the Criterion Collection.
 It ranked #1 in the 2015 poll held by the Brazilian Film Critics Association (ABRACCINE) of the best Brazilian films ever made.